Density Functional Theory for two-dimensional homogeneous materials: Main results

 The supercell TF energy of such a density is

-The first term is the Thomas-Fermi kinetic energy, with $c_{\rm TF} = \frac{3}{10}(3 \pi^2)^{2/3}$ the usual three-dimensional Thomas-Fermi constant, and the second term is the supercell three-dimensional Hartree term, describing the interaction of the electrons with the charge density $\mu$, as well as a mean-field self-interaction of the electrons.
+The first term is the Thomas--Fermi kinetic energy, with $c_{\rm TF} = \frac{3}{10}(3 \pi^2)^{2/3}$ the usual three-dimensional Thomas--Fermi constant, and the second term is the supercell three-dimensional Hartree term, describing the interaction of the electrons with the charge density $\mu$, as well as a mean-field self-interaction of the electrons.
 The quadratic form $\cD_{3, L}$ (the subscript $3$ refers to the space dimension $s+d = 3$) is formally defined by

 where $G_L$ is the $L$-periodic Green's function solution to